sewebb/iis-start/README.md

 We've provided support for both Docker and Vagrant right out of the box.
 You can of course use your own environment.
 Make sure it meets the [WordPress requirements](https://wordpress.org/about/requirements/).

-### Docker

-Install [Docker](https://docs.docker.com/install/), copy `docker/nginx/default.template.conf` to `docker/nginx/default.conf` and run `docker-compose up -d`.
-Environment configuration is made in the `.env` file.
-If you need to change php configuration or nginx, check out the `php.ini` and `default.template.conf` in the `docker` directory.

 ## Development Workflow

 We use Webpack for bundling with Laravel Mix on top for an simpler API and less configuration.